Hoërskool Waterkloof: 2020s

 On 11 March 2020 a hacker gained access to the school's Facebook and Instagram accounts and vented anger at conditions at the school, including a supposed drop in pass rate and the behaviour of teachers, pupils and parents.
 In a press release headmaster Chris H. Denysschen labelled the breach as a cyber crime, but his deputy, Cobus van Dyk, claimed that the school suffered no damage to its reputation.

 In February 2021 a spokesperson for the Gauteng Education Department expressed his disappointment with the disregard for social distancing at the school, even after completing COVID-19 operating procedures and regulations training.
 In March a grade 11 learner neglected to inform the school that they had tested positive for COVID-19, and the school placed 100 learners in isolation at a pavilion for their break times and homework session.
 At other times these pupils claimed to have moved about freely, but this was denied by the school's office.
 By April several learners and headmaster Chris H. Denysschen had tested positive for COVID-19.
 Denysschen recovered after a stint in intensive care.

 In October 2024 Denysschen claimed that he was the victim of a futile and absurd but well-orchestrated campaign to cause him personal harm.
 This was after he was put on paid leave following allegations of intimidation, sexual assault and crimen injuria.
 Denysschen's legal aid was provided by the SAOU trade union.
 The prudence of a R45 million construction project was also called into question.
 When completed, the auditorium is intended to double as a church building for the congregation of a popular gospel singer and pastor.

-Headmasters

-The headmasters (up of 2024) were: